UKCloud/documentation/articles/azure/azs-how-use-azure-api.md

 - <https://docs.microsoft.com/en-us/azure-stack/operator/azure-stack-provider-resource-api>

-There is not currently an API reference guide for Azure Stack Users; however, there is an Admin API guide that you can find [here](https://docs.microsoft.com/en-us/rest/api/azure-stack/).
+This is guidance for Azure Stack users.
+Currently, there is no official API reference guide for Azure Stack users; however, there is an admin API guide that you can find [here](https://docs.microsoft.com/en-us/rest/api/azure-stack/).
 We'll update this guide when one becomes available.

 For more information about UKCloud for Microsoft Azure, see: